1937 Heze earthquakes: Damage

 In the meizoseismal area where the maximum seismic intensity was assigned IX (Violent), all buildings collapsed and severe liquefaction occurred.
 The area encompassed the towns of Xieyuanji and Muli Malinggang.
 From Hezhe; Malinggangzhen to the east; Wubagang and Dongming to the west; Tongguji in the south, and northward to Genghai.
 Intensity IX covered an area of 82 km2.
 The second mainshock had a maximum intensity of VIII (Severe).

 In all, more than 3,252 people died, 12,701 were injured and over 470,000 homes were destroyed.
 The earthquakes caused damage in 40 counties across the provinces of Shandong, Henan, Anhui, Jiangsu, and Hebei.
 Its effects were also felt along the coast of the Bohai Sea, in Beijing, Zhenjiang, and Luoyang.
 At Xuzhou in Jiangsu, 50 homes collapsed, killing over 20 people.
 Homes also collapsed in Feixiang and Daming, Hebei Province.
 Several huts fell in Dangshan County, Anhui.

-An estimated 30% of all residential homes in Heze were destroyed.
+An estimated 30 percent of all residential homes in Heze were destroyed.
 Some sections of the city walls and battlements were torn down.
 The well-known Guanyin Temple also collapsed.
 Water ejected from the ground through wells.
-In Dongming County, 20% of the county homes were lost.
+In Dongming County, 20 percent of the county homes were lost.
 Six people died and ground fissures erupted water.
 Some fissures were up to one meter wide and were reported as far as 30 km from the epicenter.
 A farmer fell into one of the fissures and was washed away by rushing water.